 As seen at The MAD Museum.

-These rolling ball kits are available from our gift shop at the museum, MAD’s eBay shop & MAD’s new online shop.
+All of these unique, laser-cut rolling ball kits are available from our gift shop at the museum, as well as our online shop at madfactory.co.uk.

 Links to instructions for building these kits are below.